Public Policy Issues

 NCJW works for comprehensive, humane, and equitable immigration and naturalization laws, policies, and practices that facilitate and expedite legal status for more individuals.
 We support measures such as the DREAM Act (Development, Relief, and Education for Alien Minors Act), which failed in Congress but has been passed by several states across the country, as a way to expedite the path to citizenship and higher education for the best and brightest immigrant children.
 As the country is poised to enact comprehensive immigration reform, NCJW seeks to promote measures that provide a direct and inclusive path to citizenship without unjust enforcement triggers and rejects the enforcement-only approach that separates families and persecutes those seeking opportunity and a better life.

-Lesbian, Gay, Bisexual and Transgender (LGBT) individuals face discrimination in almost all aspects of life with no protection from federal laws and policies.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) individuals face pervasive discrimination with little protection from federal laws and policies.
 This deprivation of civil rights, including the exclusion of sexual orientation and gender identity as protected categories under nearly all federal civil rights statutes, is a fundamental affront to human rights.
-Same-sex couples do not receive the social and economic benefits that are accorded to opposite-sex married couples.
-LGBT individuals also face the risk of being fired or denied a job based on their sexual orientation and gender identity.
+Although gains have been made across the country, including legalization of same-sex marriage in the landmark US Supreme Court decision Obergefell v.
+Hodges, LGBTQ individuals continue to face discrimination.

-NCJW believes that discrimination on the basis of sexual orientation or gender identity must be eliminated.
-NCJW also supports laws that would provide equal rights for same-sex couples, and the passage of comprehensive legislation that would expand civil rights protections for every Lesbian, Gay, Bisexual and Transgender individual.
-This includes an expansion of laws that would protect LGBT youth against bullying, harassment and discrimination in public schools.
+NCJW believes that discrimination on the basis of sexual orientation and gender identity must be eliminated.
+NCJW also supports and advocates for comprehensive legislation to expand civil rights protections to the LGBTQ community.
+This includes an expansion of laws that would protect LGBT youth against bullying, harassment and discrimination in public schools and bar workplace and public accommodations discrimination against LGBTQ employees.

 Free and fair elections are the bedrock of any democracy.
 The right to be an active participant in those elections by voting is a core and essential freedom.
 Yet this right has not always been granted to every American.
 NCJW is proud of our work for women’s suffrage.
 Additionally, widespread disenfranchisement of individuals based on immutable characteristics has taken place throughout the country.
 Systematic efforts to disenfranchise voters through poll taxes (fees charged for voting designed to disenfranchise the poor, African-Americans, and Native Americans) and literacy tests resulted in the deprivation of voting rights for countless Americans.
 The 1965 Voting Rights Act sought to rectify this injustice by prohibiting states from imposing any qualifier or prerequisite to voting or by denying the right of any citizen to vote on account of race or color.
 And the 1992 Help America Vote Act (HAVA) expanded rights for persons with disabilities, individuals in need of language translation, and others who had previously been unable to cast their ballots.
 Despite these important advancements, many eligible voters remain disenfranchised, undermining American democracy, and violating their basic rights.